 Q5: How can traders protect against liquidation?

-A5: Key strategies include using lower leverage, maintaining a higher collateral margin than the minimum, employing stop-loss orders (though these can slip in volatile markets), and actively monitoring positions, especially during periods of high volatility or major news events.
+A5: Key strategies include using lower apply, maintaining a higher collateral margin than the minimum, employing stop-loss orders (though these can slip in volatile markets), and actively monitoring positions, especially during periods of high volatility or major news events.